Table of Contents

 Louisville, Kentucky 40292

-The Office of Student Involvement offers a variety of programs.
-If you are interested in volunteering your time consider such programs as Alternative Service Breaks, Vote Everywhere and MLK Day of Service.
-Additionally, the student-led Engage Lead Serve Board functions from this office and is a way for students to get involved in designing, planning and implementing programs focused on civic engagement, community service and leadership.
-Join today!
-Just check out our website (http://louisville.edu/studentactivities/service-opportunities) for more information.
+Community service is a wonderful way to make new friends, connect to your community and just feel better.
+If you are interested in volunteering your time, consider such programs as Alternative Service Break trips, Vote Everywhere and MLK Day of Service.
+Additionally, the student-led Engage Lead Serve Board (https://www.uoflelsb.org/) functions from the Office of Student Involvement and gets students involved in designing, planning and implementing programs focused on civic engagement, community service and leadership.
+Connect today!
+Students may visit the website for a list of upcoming events: https://louisville.campuslabs.com/engage/events.

 215 Central Ave, Suite 201